vinayakss007/aw-crm-backend-v1/newcrm/abetworks-crm/backend/API_DOCUMENTATION.md

 2. Implement proper error handling and retry logic
 3. Use bulk operations when processing large datasets
 4. Implement rate limiting to avoid overwhelming the system
-5. Use webhooks for real-time notifications (if available)
+5. Monitor health endpoints for system status
+6. Use structured logging for troubleshooting

 ### Error Handling